Richard Wolfe: Slawik murder attempt

 Richard was denied bail and held at the Remand Centre.
-On 23 July 1995, a 13-year old associated with the Indian Posse, Joseph "Beeper" Spence, was killed by members of the Nine-Deuces gang merely for being friends with the Indian Posse.
+On 23 July 1995, a 13-year-old associated with the Indian Posse, Joseph "Beeper" Spence, was killed by members of the Nine-Deuces gang merely for being friends with the Indian Posse.
 Wolfe felt much guilt about Spence's murder, saying in a 2016 interview: "Beeper wasn't down with the IP.
 He just wanted to fit in.
 Just saying Indian Posse ended up getting him blasted in the back with a 12-gauge [shotgun].
 It was really a turning point.
 That was when I actually started thinking about leaving the gang a lot".
-At his trial in 1996, he was found guilty of attempted murder and was sentenced to 19 years on prison.
+At his trial in 1996, he was found guilty of attempted murder and was sentenced to 19 years in prison.
 Despite the threats of Danny, both Darryl and Christa testified that Richard had Colleen make the pizza order from their apartment and had told them later the same night that he had shot Slawik.
-The attempted murder ruined Richard's underworld reputation as he done a task that crime bosses normally assigned to subordinates.
-Furthermore, Richard had expected Slawik to have $60, 000 on his person, but had shot him without even giving him a chance to hand over the expected money, which added to his reputation for being a man who acted rashly.
-None of Richard's family was present during his trial.
-His mother was so drinking so heavily that she was not even aware that her son was on trial for attempted murder and first learned of his conviction five years later in 2001; his father was in Prince Albert living on the streets; and Danny was in prison following his conviction for obstruction of justice for threatening to kill Darryl and Christa.
+The attempted murder ruined Richard's underworld reputation as he had personally committed a crime that a crime boss would normally assign to subordinates.
+Furthermore, Richard had expected Slawik to have $60,000 on his person, but had shot him without even giving him a chance to hand over the expected money, which added to his reputation for being a man who acted rashly.
+None of Richard's family was present at his trial.
+His mother was drinking so heavily that she was not even aware that her son was on trial for attempted murder, and first learned of his conviction five years later in 2001; his father was in Prince Albert living on the streets; and Danny was in prison following his conviction for obstruction of justice for threatening to kill Darryl and Christa.